jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 Linux uses a utility called **Cron** for task scheduling, allowing applications, scripts, or commands to run automatically at specified intervals.
 These scheduled tasks, known as **Cron jobs**, are often used for automating functions like backups or system updates.
 The **crontab** file is a configuration file used by Cron to store and track Cron jobs.

-Cron jobs can be configured in several locations depending on the user and purpose:
+Cron jobs can be configured in several locations depending on the user/purpose:
 1. **User-Specific Cron Jobs**: Each user has their own crontab file, which can be listed with: `crontab -u <username> -l`.These jobs are also stored in `/var/spool/cron/` with files named after each user (e.g., `/var/spool/cron/root` for root's Cron jobs).`
 2. **System-Wide Cron Jobs**: The system-wide `crontab` file, located at `/etc/crontab`, allows scheduling for any user.
 It specifies both the timing of jobs and the user who will execute them.
 3. **Periodic Cron Directories**: Scripts or symbolic links to scripts in `/etc/cron.*` (`/etc/cron.hourly`, `/etc/cron.daily`, `/etc/cron.weekly`, `/etc/cron.monthly`) execute at specified intervals (hourly, daily, weekly, or monthly).